Felix Giles (engineer)

-Felix Gordon Giles, DSO (23 November 1885—22 June 1950) was an Australian engineer who served as an officer in ANZAC's 10th Battalion during World War I.
+Felix Gordon Giles, (23 November 1885 — 22 June 1950) was an Australian engineer and army officer who served in the First World War.

 Early life and education

-Giles was born in Darwin on 23 November 1885 to Alfred Giles and Mary Augusta Giles (née Sprigg).
+Giles was born in Darwin, Northern Territory, on 23 November 1885 to Alfred Giles and Mary Augusta Giles (née Sprigg).
 He was educated at St Peter's College, Adelaide and passed a three-year course at the School of Mines in electrical engineering.
-Giles married Elsie Kilpack on 24 July 24, 1909.
+Giles married Elsie Kilpack on 24 July 1909.
 He worked for the electrical branch of the General Post Office and later the Adelaide Electric Lighting and Traction Company.

 Military career

 Giles enlisted in the South Australian Scottish Infantry in May 1908 and rose through the ranks.
-He was promoted to corporal in March 1910, to sergeant in September 1910 and to 2nd lieutenant on 21 August 1911.
-After the outbreak of World War I, Giles was transferred to the Australian Imperial Force and assigned command of the 10th Battalion's G Company.
+He was promoted to corporal in March 1910, to sergeant in September 1910 and was commissioned a second lieutenant on 21 August 1911.
+After the outbreak of the First World War, Giles volunteered for the Australian Imperial Force and was assigned command of the 10th Battalion's G Company.
 In January 1915, when his company was merged with D Company, Giles became second-in-command of the company.